MaramAlossaimi/MaramAlossaimi/content/summer school:workshops/Lie Theorey and Poisson/index.md

 ---

-I attended the The Lie Theory and Poisson Geometry workshop that was organised by ​Centre International de Rencontres Mathématiques, Marseille, France between 10 to 14 January 2022.
+I attended the Lie Theory and Poisson Geometry workshop that was organised by ​the Centre International de Rencontres Mathématiques, Marseille, France between 10 to 14 January 2022.